Khushbooo123/Dynamic-Digital-To-Do-List/README.md

 Google Apps Script: Custom scripts are written to automate and enhance the functionality of the to-do list within Google Sheets.

-Google Calendar: Integration with Google Calendar for synchronized scheduling and reminders.
+Google Calender: Integration with Google Calendar for synchronized scheduling and reminders.

 Project Goal